Background Image for Header:

 During this time, we ask that you stay calm and use the following guidance.
 As a member of the community, it is critical that you take these necessary measures to keep everyone safe.
-You are expected to follow all College rules and policies.
+You are expected to follow all University rules and policies.

 You should immediately return to your residence and avoid contact with others for at least 10 days after your testing date, as directed by the local health department.
 This is called isolation.
 You should not go to class or be on campus outside of your place of isolation during this time, and you must remain in isolation until you are medically cleared.

-If you fail to comply with this isolation requirement, you will be subject to disciplinary action through the Office of Student Conduct, which may include interim suspension, educational requirements, removal from courses, a campus ban in designated areas, removal from residence halls, College probation, deferred suspension, suspension or expulsion.
+If you fail to comply with this isolation requirement, you will be subject to disciplinary action through the Office of Student Conduct, which may include interim suspension, educational requirements, removal from courses, a campus ban in designated areas, removal from residence halls, University probation, deferred suspension, suspension or expulsion.